jeltechnologies/camunda-excel-connector/README.md

 # Excel Connector for Camunda

 A Camunda connector that enables BPMN processes to read data directly from Excel files (.xlsx).
-Load spreadsheet data at runtime — from a URL or a Camunda Document Reference — and map the results into your process variables.
+Load spreadsheet data at runtime — from a Camunda Document Reference — and map the results into your process variables.

 <img width="1616" height="948" alt="image" src="https://github.com/user-attachments/assets/dd402795-c62f-45c9-a848-bb7dc98d08e6" />
 Configure the connector in Camunda Modeler